Shireen Hassim

-Shireen Hassim is an South African political scientist, historian, and scholar of gender studies and African studies.
+Shireen Hassim is a South African political scientist, historian, and scholar of gender studies and African studies.
 She is a Professor in the Department of Political Studies at the University of the Witwatersrand, where she is also affiliated with the Institute for Social and Economic Research.
 In 2019 she became a Canada 150 Research Chair in Gender and African Politics, beginning a seven-year term in the Institute for African Studies at Carleton University.
-Hassim was the first black woman full professor of political science in South Africa.
+Hassim was the first woman of colour full professor of political science in South Africa.